-If exact self-consistency is necessary to make reasonable models, then classical models in much of molecular biology^{260-264} will need to be reconsidered, even in much of chemistry,^{73,74} because classical chemical and biochemical models are almost never self-consistent.
-They almost never calculate the electric field from the charges present, let alone deal self-consistently with boundary conditions, steric forces, or the resulting interactions of everything with everything else.
-Our approach in this article represents the ionic atmosphere around an ion consistently in a simplified way using the approximated LJ potential instead of the original LJ potential.
-Surely, we have not included all of the correlations among ions.
+If 'exact' self-consistency is necessary to make reasonable models, classical models in much of molecular biology260-264 will need to be reconsidered, even in much of chemistry,^{73,74} since classical chemical and biochemical models are almost never self-consistent.
+They almost never calculate the electric field from the charges present, let alone deal self-consistently with boundary conditions, steric forces or the resulting interactions of 'everything' with everything else.
+Our approach in this paper represents the ionic atmosphere around an ion consistently in a simplified way using the approximated LJ potential instead of the original LJ potential.
+Surely, we have not included all correlations among ions.
 Only detailed fitting to large amounts of data will show whether we have captured enough correlations, and captured them well enough.

 It is also possible that the Nonner and Eisenberg models work well because the community of scientists working on them has recapitulated evolutionary history.
-Perhaps those scientists have stumbled on the adaptation that biological organisms found eons ago, as evolution selected mutations that allowed cells to live and reproduce.
-It is even possible (for the same reason) that simple, nearly 1D models will capture most of what we need to understand time-dependent nonequilibrium properties of channels.
+Perhaps, those scientists have stumbled on the adaptation that biological organisms found eons ago, as evolution selected mutations that allowed cells to live and reproduce.
+It is even possible (for the same reason) that simple nearly one dimensional models will capture most of what we need to understand about time dependent nonequilibrium properties of channels.

-Nonequilibrium Treatments.
+Nonequilibrium treatments.
 An important advantage of the methods considered here is their extension to nonequilibrium in a mathematically precise and defined way, always fully self-consistent.
 Other approaches depend on physical approximations that are not self-consistent.
-They were the best that could be done at the time but cannot substitute for self-consistent treatments, in our view.
-For example, the DFT-PNP method^{18,105,107,108,110-112} is not self-consistent (i.e., it does not precisely satisfy sum rules of statistical mechanics^{265,266} or Poisson's equation and boundary conditions) and apparently leaves out relaxation and dielectrophoresis terms of the (more or less) self-consistent Debye- Hückel-Onsager equation.
-See the classical work^{267-278} and the textbook207 (p 282, Figure 7.7).
-DFT-PNP indeed assumes local equilibrium, as do other approaches using combinations of simulation and PNP equations,^{279-281} although it computes global flux.
+They were the best that could be done at the time, but cannot substitute for self-consistent treatments, in our view.
+For example, the DFT-PNP method^{18,105,107,108,110-112} is not self-consistent (i.e., does not precisely satisfy 'sum rules' of statistical mechanics^{265,266} or Poisson's equation and boundary conditions), and apparently leaves out, relaxation and dielectrophoresis terms of the (more or less) self-consistent Debye-Hückel-Onsager equation.
+See the classical work267-278 and the textbook207 (p.
+282 Fig. 7.7).
+DFT-PNP indeed assumes local equilibrium, as do other approaches using combinations of simulation and PNP equations279-281, although it computes global flux.

 It must be clearly understood that any assumption of local equilibrium is also an assumption of local zero flux.
-It is not clear how a system can have zero local flux and long-range substantial flux as does DFT-PNP, particularly when the system is a nanovalve connected in series to a high-impedance entry process and macroscopic baths.
-DFT-PNP is inconsistent in its treatment of both flux and electrostatics.
-Adopting models that are inherently inconsistent is dangerous because the results of calculations can depend on how the inconsistency is resolved, and that resolution may be presented sotto voce, or chosen without conscious thought.
+It is not clear how a system can have zero local flux and long range substantial flux, as does DFT-PNP, particularly when the system is a nanovalve connected in series with a high impedance entry process, and macroscopic baths.
+DFT-PNP is inconsistent in both its treatment of flux and electrostatics.
+Adopting models that are inherently inconsistent is dangerous because the results of calculations can depend on how the inconsistency is resolved and that resolution may be presented sotto voce, or chosen without conscious thought.

-It is striking that very successful PNP calculations in a closely related field such as computational electronics do not use inconsistent assumptions (such as local equilibrium and global nonequilibrium) and always satisfy Poisson and boundary conditions with great accuracy.
+It is striking that highly successful PNP calculations in a closely related field-computational electronics-do not use inconsistent assumptions (like local equilibrium and global nonequilibrium) and always satisfy Poisson and boundary conditions with great accuracy.
 Simulations in computational electronics directly solve the relevant equations and so are fully self-consistent.
-Otherwise, they have difficulty accounting for the function of semiconductor devices that arises from small differences in large forces.
-Calculations of computational electronics account for the macroscopic function using atomic-scale models.^{8,9,11,12,134,136,149,282-284} Most treatments of ions in water and channels have been much less successful, perhaps because they are inconsistent.
+Otherwise, they have difficulty accounting for the function of semiconductor devices that arise from small differences of large forces.
+Calculations of computational electronics account for macroscopic function using atomic scale models.^{8,9,11,12,134,136,149,282-284} Most treatments of ions in water and channels have been much less successful, perhaps because they are inconsistent.